chxmbley/sitex/README.md

 ## Limitations

 Text is parsed as-is from the initial content returned by the server.
-This means that content requiring additional network requests or user interactions are not available to the parser.
+This means that content requiring additional network requests or user interactions is not available to the parser.

 ## Roadmap